 2.2.2.2 Alternative Technology

-Xcode and Titanium mobile app development these are tool to create the mobile application which can use on smartphone and tablet.
-The Xcode is native program to develop the ios mobile app directly.
-But Titanium can create in many plstform it is similar to phonegap.
-It can create ios,android, and etc. The programming languages that always use to develop are javascript, HTML,css,Phythom, Ruby,PHP.
+Xcode and Titanium are integrated development environments (IDEs) that help create mobile applications which can be used on smartphones and tablets.
+Xcode includes a suite of development tools to build iOS mobile applications directly, while Titanium can create applications for many platforms, similarly to PhoneGap.
+It supports iOS, Android, and etc. The programming languages supported are JavaScript, HTML, CSS, Phython, Ruby, and PHP.

 2.2.2.3 The selection of this technology

-For choosing phonegap to develop the application because this kind of technology is flexible, convenient and it is an open source.
-We will create the mobile application by use html5, css,javascript all of these are supported in phonegap.
-And it can support 7 kinds of operating system there the one of os that we need to use is ios.
-Phonegap will wrap the website to be the application it contains the feature that we have to use such as camera function or database.
+For choosing PhoneGap to develop the application because this kind of technology is flexible, convenient and it is an open source.
+We will create the mobile application by useing html5, css, and javascript, all of which are supported by PhoneGap.
+And it can support 7 kinds of operating systems including iOS which is the mobile platform we have chosen for this project..
+PhoneGap will wrap the website to be the application.
+It contains the features that we have to use for this project such as camera function or database.

 2.2.3 HTML5